Our activities for reducing the environmental burden

 Resource Saving / Recycling

-We achieved 97.8%, meeting the fiscal 2022 target of curbing total emissions per basic unit to 99.0% or less compared to that of the previous fiscal year.
+The result was 109.2%, meeting the fiscal 2023 target of curbing total emissions per basic unit to 99.0% or less compared to that of the previous fiscal year.

 Recycling Rate